 We're frequently asked about how to present Sales Kickoff content in a way that diminishes the amount of skepticism in the room.
 We put that question to some of our expert facilitators who often deal with a lot of skepticism when they're helping sales leaders drive change.
 Since, many of you are about to launch your sales kickoffs, I've summarized their advice.
-This list may help you craft a few talking points for your event.
+This list may help you craft a few talking points for your virtual or in-person event.

 Set your entire organization up for success - we can help

 you plan strategic directives and ensure alignment with

 initiatives that feed overall growth and revenue goals.